derrick-yyang/video-translation-status-client/README.md

 ## Testing

 Three tests in `integrationTest.js` demonstrate the library's usage and potential implementation scenarios.
+Each test will test the client functions and return upon completion.

 ## Future Enhancements